 MAT 1033.
 Intermediate Algebra.
 Topics in this course include: linear and quadratic equations, linear inequalities, systems of linear equations and inequalities in two variables, exponents, factoring, rational expressions and equations, radicals, complex numbers, introduction to functions, and applications.
-Prerequisites: A score of 114 - 122 on the PERT placement exam, OR an acceptable score on ACT or SAT with successful completion of the equivalent of one year of Algebra I, OR a "C" or higher in MAT 0022 or MAT 0056, OR a "C" or higher in the high school course Math for College Success within the past two years, or consent of the department.
+Prerequisite: A score of 114 - 122 on the PERT placement exam, OR an acceptable score on ACT or SAT with successful completion of the equivalent of one year of Algebra I, OR a "C" or higher in the high school course Math for College Success within the past two years, or consent of the department.
+Co-requisite: MAT0055L - Developmental Math - Co-requisite - 2 hours lab per week.
 This is not a Gordon Rule course and does not satisfy part of the general education requirements in mathematics.
 A "C" grade or higher must be made in this course to advance to a higher level mathematics course.
-3 semester hours elective credit.
+4 semester hours elective, 2 1⁄2 hours classtime.
 [A]